yuantt75/DTDHM/README.md

 - bam file: The path to the bam file representing the sample used by the user.
 - discordant bam file: The path to the bam file containing inconsistent read pairs.

 - str1:Length of read.
 The usual value is 100M.
+M means match in the CIGAR field